 The first big step is the formal Project Proposal which helps ensure consistency of rigor and that all projects can comply with the guidelines.
 Be thorough and clear in your thinking.
-If you put it in the proposal, you MUST do it.
-You cannot modify or change your proposal without appearing before the Senior Project Committee to provide clear evidence and explanation of why.
+If you put it in the proposal, you must plan to do it.
+You cannot significantly modify or change your proposal without appearing before the Senior Project Committee to provide clear evidence and explanation of why.

 The Formal Project Proposal should be substantial enough to answer these guiding questions thoroughly.
-The expectation is that this proposal will be clear and detailed, and will be logically organized and typed.
+The expectation is that this proposal will be clear, detailed, logically organized, and typed.
 Use your best writing and grammar skills as you write your proposal.